cosmos/ethermint-archive/docs/architecture/peg_zone.md

 * How does the smart contract choose a relay node?
 * What is the market mechanism behind the pricing of relaying a transaction?
   * Maybe there is none and the fee is set as a percentage by the COSMOS validators
+* How will IBC work in relation to ethermint?

 ## Invariants
 * the amount of CETH in circulation is equal to the amount of ETH held by the smart contract on the Ethereum chain